geoschem/gcpy/docs/source/Regridding.rst

       $ gridspec-dump c24_gridspec.nc

 #.
-Load ESMF (included in all GCHP environment files)
+Initialize your conda environmnt and load ESMF (included in all
+   GCHP environment files):

    .. code-block:: console

+      $ conda activate gcpy_env
-      $ import esmpy
+      (gcpy-env) $ import esmf

 #.
 Create a folder to store regridding weights if one does not already
    exist.
 Ideally there would be one location per institution to avoid